 Grief is a difficult emotion for adults.
 It can be even trickier for children.
-How do you help your children cope with grief when your family experiences loss?
+So how do you help your children when your family experiences loss?
 Here are some things to know when helping your child grieve.

 Each child experiences grief differently.
 Children’s reactions to loss are based on their age, their relationship with the loved one or even their understanding of death.
 Know that just because your child does not seem outwardly upset doesn’t mean they’re not grieving.
 It’s normal for children to experience a wide array of emotions including anger, confusion and sadness.